RolandJuno/Lisa_Breakout/README.md

 # Lisa Breakout Board
 A power, floppy, keyboard, etc. breakout board for the Apple Lisa.
+You can use this board in lieu of having an actual Lisa case which provides the display, PSU, floppy drive, etc. This allows you to run the card cage outside of a Lisa with a standard ATX power supply.

+For a display, I use the video out connector on the motherboard a with RGB2HDMI adapter.

-Only tested with the Lisa 2/5 (see details of my machine below).
+This has only been tested with the Lisa 2/5 (see details of my machine below).

 ![Wide rectangular green citcult board with two edge connetors at the bottom, several jacks installed on either side, and an Arduino Nano Pro in the middle](https://github.com/RolandJuno/Lisa_Breakout/blob/main/Lisa%20Breakout%20Board.jpg)